rygo6/rygo6.github.io/_posts/2016-2-6-ER-Objects.md

 I thought it was a bit OCD and unnecessarily nitpicky.
 It basically says that any class name ending in 'er' is plain and simply wrong.
 But it intrigued me.
 So I made a point that throughout the entire codebase of partak I would not use a single object name ending in 'er'.

 Now that I have done that, and have a codebase with nothing ending in 'er', I would have to say this is very valuable to do.
-If you want to improve your skill in architecture and intuition in naming I think you should try to force yourself to do an entire project not ending any object names in er.
+If you want to improve your skill in architecture and intuition in naming I think you should try to force yourself to do an entire project not ending any object names in 'er'.

 I would say about 20% of the time not using er resulted in merely a semantics change, nothing very relevant.
 But in most cases it caused me to rethink my architecture resulting in better architecture and easier to guess functionality.